 White latex glove

 Press on nails

-One does not typically think of flowers for Halloween, but this creepy floral arrangement fits the occasion perfectly.
+One does not typically think of flowers for Halloween, but this unique floral arrangement of creepy Halloween flowers fits the occasion perfectly, and it won't break the bank when you shop for cheap materials.
 While the flowers may be beautiful, they are overrun by crawling spiders.
 And for the ultimate eek factor, a ghostly white dismembered hand is holding the arrangement.